Contributed by Pia De Los Reyes

 In 2021, the pandemic dealt working women a tough blow.
 Many exited the workforce when faced with the overwhelming stress and burnout of navigating a new world of remote work with little to no alternative support for childcare.

-As the world shifts back to in-person work and school, women have the opportunity to focus again on their careers.
+As the world shifts back to in-person work and school, and it becomes safe to hire nannies or childcare service, women once again have the opportunity to focus on their careers.
 To help more women realize their leadership potential, we’ve assembled a list of 10 influential women leaders to learn from.

 1. Helen Hanna Casey